This is the real business of what do and love – this is the pointy end of the fun part.

 Guidance and support to SAAA Member builders and pilots by experienced SAAA aviators who know and understand our aircraft

-Whilst flight operations support has historically not been as great a focus within SAAA as has aircraft building support, Member demand and the risks associated with in particular early pilot time on types and low time airframes, is driving major development of SAAA’s flight operations support.
-The all new FSA program, which includes flight instruction was rolled out on December 2018.
+Whilst flight operations support has historically not been as great a focus within SAAA as has aircraft building support, Member demand and the risks associated with in particular early pilot time on types and low time airframes, has driven major development of SAAA’s flight operations support.
+The all new FSA program, which includes flight instruction was rolled out in December 2018.